Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Ildemaro Vargas (.205 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Braxton Garrett and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.200 slugging percentage in past 10 games, including no homers), take on starting pitcher Eury Perez and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Yankees.
+He had two hits (going 2-for-4 with a double) in his last game against the Marlins.

 Ildemaro Vargas Game Info & Props vs. the Marlins